Luxury Outdoor Living Master Plan (San Diego 2026): Estate Design-Build, Costs & Phasing

 How much does a full outdoor remodel cost in San Diego?

-For modern, low‑maintenance looks and flatness, yes—especially near the coast.
-It cuts differently than concrete pavers and needs experienced crews.
+For modern, low‑maintenance looks and flatness, yes, especially near the coast and on pool decks.
+Porcelain runs $45–$65/sf installed vs. $21–$36/sf for concrete pavers.
+It cuts differently and needs experienced crews for clean results.

-Often yes for ROW/apron work (and EMRA where you keep private elements in ROW), new electrical/gas permits for circuits and piping, structural patio covers, certain retaining walls, and most fireplaces.
-Drainage must stay on site; coastal/overlay areas add steps.
+Often yes for ROW/apron work (and EMRA where you keep private elements in ROW), electrical/gas permits for circuits and piping, structural patio covers, certain retaining walls, and most fireplaces.
+Coastal/overlay areas add steps.
+The permits section above covers every trigger.

 How long does the process take?